Clyde M. Narramore: Seminars and speaking

-In 1953, Dr. Narramore began speaking at Bible conferences.
+In 1953, Narramore began speaking at Bible conferences.
 He also rented the Lake Yale Baptist Conference Center grounds for his own annual conference.
-However, Dr. Narramore spent much of his career leading and hosting lay seminars at the Narramore Christian Foundation's ten acre conference facility in Rosemead, CA. Seminar topics included morning devotions, psychological personality testing, presentations on Identity of Person-hood, Dealing with feelings of Depression, Anger and Guilt, A New Biblical Self-Image, non-defensive communication, healthy sexual relations, parenting, and Responsible Christian Assertiveness.
+However, he spent much of his career leading and hosting lay seminars at the Narramore Christian Foundation's ten-acre conference facility in Rosemead, California.
+Seminar topics included morning devotions, psychological personality testing, presentations on identity of personhood; dealing with feelings of depression, anger and guilt; A New Biblical Self-Image, non-defensive communication, healthy sexual relations, parenting, and Responsible Christian Assertiveness.
 Each afternoon, conferees attended group therapy sessions and upon request, individual therapy with licensed Christian therapists.
 Many who attended the seminars wrote to Psychology for Living and stated the seminars to be a "turning point in their lives."

-One of Dr. Narramore's favorite seminars was called "Re-entry" and was designed to guide and support the sons and daughters of Christian missionaries who were returning to America to attend college after living abroad.
-Narramore observed that "missionary kids" or "third culture kids", were above average in ability and intellect but often needed support adjusting to the major life transition of returning to the United States.
+One of Narramore's favorite seminars was called "Re-entry" and was designed to guide and support the sons and daughters of Christian missionaries who were returning to America to attend college after living abroad.
+Narramore observed that missionary kids or third culture kids were above average in ability and intellect but often needed support adjusting to the major life transition of returning to the United States.

-Dr. Narramore also accepted numerous invitations as a keynote speaker at Bible conferences, weekend seminars at churches, and such government institutions as the US State Department, Central Intelligence Agency, Pentagon, US Treasury Department, Justice Department, West Point, Annapolis and the U.S. Army War College.
-Dr. Narramore has spoken at The White House under three Presidential administrations and in 1984 served with John Ashcroft and others on the Attorney General's Task Force on Family Violence under the Ronald Reagan Administration.
+Narramore also accepted numerous invitations as a keynote speaker at Bible conferences, weekend seminars at churches, and such government institutions as the US State Department, Central Intelligence Agency, Pentagon, US Treasury Department, Justice Department, West Point, Annapolis and the U.S. Army War College.
+Narramore spoke at the White House under three Presidential administrations and in 1984 served with John Ashcroft and others on the Attorney General's Task Force on Family Violence under the Ronald Reagan Administration.
 He also served on the General Committee to produce the New King James Bible.